 |Major Groups > Clubs & Corals / Oddballs & Misfits > Spathularia flavida|

-[ Ascomycetes > Helotiales > Cudoniaceae > Spathularia ... ]
+[ Ascomycota > Rhytismatales > Cudoniaceae > Spathularia ... ]

 by Michael Kuo

-Ecology: Presumably saprobic; growing gregariously or in clusters under conifers; summer and fall (winter in California); northern and montane North America.
+Ecology: Presumably saprobic; growing gregariously or in clusters under conifers in needle duff; summer and fall; northern and montane North America; widespread in Europe.
+The illustrated and described collections are from Michigan and Italy.

 Cite this page as: